Demystifying the Lifecycle of Failures in Platform-Orchestrated Agentic Workflows: Background

+\textbf{{Failure Definition.}} {Since we would like to collect failure trajectories of agentic workflows, we first need to determine whether the current execution has deviated from expected behavior.
+In our setting, the execution of system interrupts is directly regarded as a failure.
+For the concluded executions, we adopt the following two evaluation strategies for different types of tasks:}

-\textbf{Ground Truth Comparison.} For tasks with deterministic ground truth or validation mechanism (e.g., code generation), we directly compare the system outputs against the provided ground truth.
+{\textit{Ground Truth Comparison}}: For tasks with deterministic ground truth or validation mechanism (e.g., code generation), we directly compare the outputs against the provided ground truth.
 One execution is considered successful if the output either passes test-based verification (e.g., functional correctness in code execution) or exactly matches the reference solution.

-\textbf{Multi-LLM Judge.} For tasks lacking deterministic ground truth (e.g., task planning, deep research), we adopt LLM-as-a-judge \cite{gu2024survey} technique.
+{\textit{Multi-LLM Judge}}: For tasks lacking deterministic ground truth (e.g., task planning, deep research), we adopt LLM-as-a-judge \cite{gu2024survey} technique.
 Specifically, we use multiple independent LLMs as evaluators, each tasked with assessing whether the system output satisfied the task requirements.
 Then, a consensus voting strategy is applied, where an output was marked as correct if a majority of LLM judges agreed on its validity.
-Example prompt we uses is in Appendix \ref{app:judge}.